Paco Church: History

 Fray Gilberto Martín began the reconstruction of the church in 1881.
 When this was about to be completed, a typhoon in 1892 partly destroyed the church.
 In 1896, Fray Gilberto completed the reconstruction work.

 On February 5, 1899, the church was bombed and completely burned during the Philippine–American War.
 Belgian priests of the Congregatio Immaculati Cordis Mariae took possession of the burnt church in 1909, and in the following year, Fr.
 Raymundo Esquinet worked for the construction of a temporary concrete church at a site near the old church's ruins.
 In 1924, Fr.
 José Billie proposed a newer and much larger church, and the cornerstone of the present church was laid in August 1931.
+It was completed in 1933 and was consecrated in April the following year.

 On February 7, 2012, the church was designated as pro-cathedral of the Manila until structural renovations on the Manila Cathedral were completed on April 9, 2014.